 /home/myPath, these permissions are added to permissions from any

-role they incorporate.
+role he incorporates.
 A permission granted by any role can not be rescinded for a single user.

 It is also possible to restrict access to localized fields on a language-level.
-By default, a user can view and edit (as long as they also have sufficient object permissions) all localized fields.
+By default, a user can view and edit (as long as he also has sufficient object permissions) all localized fields.
 This can now be restricted to a subset of languages.